-As an avid cyclist, I love a challenge, conquering mountains, rugged coastlines, epic bridges connecting islands, while also enjoy casually pedaling along stunning coastlines, through World Heritage National Parks, cycle-friendly rural roads; farmlands, caldera lakes, volcanoes.
+As an avid cyclist, this may be one of my top reasons to cycle Japan again.
+I love a challenge, conquering mountains, rugged coastlines, epic bridges connecting islands, while also enjoy casually pedaling along stunning coastlines, through World Heritage National Parks, cycle-friendly rural roads; farmlands, caldera lakes, volcanoes.
 Japan has it all, a true cyclist’s paradise!

 6. The accommodation hospitality and respect

 This is an aspect I’ve become far more aware of since my transition into the travel industry, a comfortable bed in anything from modern to historic is a true treat at the end of a rewarding day in the saddle.
 Japanese modern hotels are short on space but high on amenities, but the real experience is in the traditional Ryokan accommodation, with tatami mat floors, futon beds, shared natural onsen thermal bathes, and Yukata wearing residence.

 Respect in and it's Japanese culture I feel is an aspect you must experience to fully appreciate, it is felt at all levels of the community.

 I’m an extremely curious person by nature.
 I love to experience the authenticity of local life as often possible on my travels.
 In my mind, there is no better way to immerse yourself in a new region than exploring by bicycle.
 You are traveling on your terms if you see something of interest you can just stop and explore.
 The other wonderful benefit is that locals seem so much more open and approachable to a stranger on a bike, often they are as inquisitive as you about the situation, and the uniqueness of the encounter is often shared.
 You are a traveler, not a tourist, and in Japan you are welcomed and this is only more amplified thanks to the Japanese culture.